Skip to main content

 What Is a PAS Device?

-The following information will help you understand how the PAS device is used, how it differs from the larger, more accurate instruments often referred to by the brand name "Breathalyzyer," and its legal significance in a DUI case.
+This article discusses how the PAS device is used.
+It also addresses how a PAS device differs from the larger, more accurate instruments often referred to by the brand name "Breathalyzer."
+Finally, the article discusses the legal significance of a PAS device in a DUI case.

 PAS Devices: The Basics

-Illinois statute (625 ILCS 5/11-501.5), for example, explicitly states that roadside testing with a PAS device is only for determining probable cause and that suspects may refuse the test.
-In Alaska, police may not ask a motorist to submit to a preliminary BAC test unless probable cause has already been established (Guerre-Chaley v.
-State, 88 P.3d 539 (Alaska App.
-2004)).
+For example, Illinois statute (625 ILCS 5/11-501.5) explicitly states that roadside testing with a PAS device is only for determining probable cause.
+The law states that suspects can refuse the test.
+In Alaska, police can't ask a motorist to submit to a preliminary BAC test unless probable cause has already been established.

-Some states, however, allow the defense to offer evidence from preliminary tests (using a PAS device) to show that testing was in some way defective or inaccurate, often in comparison to the evidentiary test results.
+Some states allow the defense to offer evidence from preliminary tests involving a PAS device.
+The evidence is admissible to show that testing was somehow defective or inaccurate.

 PAS Devices vs. Breathalyzers

-The larger, more-accurate instruments used at the police station are subject to very strict procedures and calibration standards.
-Those instruments (or Breathalyzers, as they're often called) also have safeguards to prevent false-positives and are generally considered quite accurate.
-While it's difficult for a defense attorney to challenge the results of a Breathalyzer test, the results from PAS devices are excluded in many states because they don't meet these high standards of reliability and accuracy.
+It's difficult for a defense attorney to challenge the admissibility of the results of a Breathalyzer test.
+In contrast, PAS test results are excluded in many states because they don't meet the high standards of reliability and accuracy.

-Therefore, the PAS device is one of several tools for determining whether a motorist should be arrested for a DUI, while the stationary breath screening instrument at the police station is used to establish a criminal case against the defendant.
+The PAS device is one of several tools for determining whether a motorist should be arrested for a DUI.
+In contrast, the stationary breath screening instrument at the police station is used to establish a criminal case against a defendant.

 PAS Devices and Implied Consent

-You are not required to submit a breath sample for analysis by a PAS device under most state implied consent laws, which are applicable to the evidentiary BAC test taken after an arrest.
-But there are exceptions.
-In California, for instance, drivers who are under 21 can lose their license for a whole year if a PAS device shows a BAC of just 0.01 percent.
+For instance, in California, drivers under 21 can lose their driver's license for one year if a PAS device shows a BAC of just 0.01%.
 Florida law is similar, imposing 50 hours of public service (and license suspension until service is completed) for drivers under 21 who refuse to submit to a PAS test.
+Loss of driving privileges is a significant effect of many driving while intoxicated (DWI) convictions.

 Was the PAS Device Accurate?
 Get Help Today From an Attorney

-Getting stopped and arrested for a DUI is a stressful experience, regardless of whether you actually committed the crime.
-Everyone has the right to an attorney and their day in court.
-Make sure you know the law and your rights -- such as the legal significance of a PAS device -- from an experienced DUI attorney near you today.
+Getting pulled over in your motor vehicle and being arrested for a DUI is a stressful experience, regardless of whether you committed a crime.
+You have the right to a criminal defense or DUI defense attorney.
+Learn about the law and your rights, including the legal significance of a PAS device, from an experienced DUI attorney near you.
+A DUI lawyer can help educate you on DUI penalties, DUI probation, and DUI laws.

 Can I Solve This on My Own or Do I Need an Attorney?